USDA-FSA/fsa-design-system/visual-style/size-and-space/index.md

 ## Spacing Variables

-Spacing within the FSA Design System is related to setting default values for CSS properties such as padding, margin, and an elements positioning on all four sides.
-The FSA Design System uses a very specific size and spacing value, whose base number is 4 pixel units (`$size-base`).
+Spacing within the Design System is related to setting default values for CSS properties such as padding, margin, and an elements positioning on all four sides.
+The Design System uses a very specific size and spacing value, whose base number is 4 pixel units (`$size-base`).
 The number 4 is very flexible, and the Design System deliberately uses this value based on its divisibility.
 By using such a flexible base number for size and spacing, the Design System offers more opportunities for future growth of page layouts and components that better meet the needs of Developers.

 ### Spacing Example